gracious-tech/copy.church/src/explain/examples/index.md

 > There was one time we couldn't even contact a Bible translation owner because they didn't publish any means of contact, and their website's contact form was broken, so we gave up.
 >
 > In sum, we usually expect to either not receive any reply or to be denied access to resources.
 To be granted access to something is definitely the less common outcome in our experience."

+## Testimonies

+The [Digital Bible Society was founded](https://dbs.org/about/overview/history) in response to the issue of copyright and the lack of resources for places like China:

+> Ken, a Bible enthusiast and self-taught computer programmer agreed to meet with Jon [a Chinese missionary].
+He introduced him to commercial Bible software of the time: PC Study Bible and Logos.
+Jon, seeing the abundance of resources began weeping.
+He then asked Ken to give him copies of these programs for distribution across China.
+Ken said, “No, that’s illegal.
+It’s against copyright law.”
+>
+> Jon questioned this line of reasoning by asking, “What do you care about American copyright law when we are going to jail for distributing Bibles?”
+>
+> Ken told him it was a matter of conscience and asked, “Why would you even want Bibles and books in English?
+Would it not be better to distribute in Chinese?”
+>
+> “Of course, it would.”
+Jon said, “But, English is better than nothing and that is what we have in China, nothing!”